danielkert-dev/danielkertdev-vue-template/!Docs/basic_setup.md

 The index.html title and favicon should be changed.

-In the src folder create services helpers, locales, and stores.
+In the src folder create services, layouts, helpers, locales, and stores.

 In assets add fonts, images, design.